World Cup

 Fact checker Alvaro García

-Brazil's quality and tournament experience should see them through in Miami, even if the margin stays narrow.
+Brazil's quality and tournament pedigree should see them through at Hard Rock Stadium, even if Scotland make them work for it.

-World Cup group stage, Round 3 at the Hard Rock Stadium in Miami Gardens.
-Brazil sit top of the group and Scotland are fourth, both on zero points with zero games played, but the tournament table alone doesn't tell you much about class or intent.
-The Seleção are rightly favoured at 1.47, and I expect them to win, but Scotland's 6.69 price suggests the market expects a shutout that I'm not convinced will arrive.
-This is a decisive group fixture, and those rarely follow the script.
+World Cup group stage, Round 3 at Hard Rock Stadium in Miami Gardens.
+Brazil sit top of the group with four points from two matches, Scotland are third with three points, and both sides have something to play for.
+The Seleção are rightly favoured at 1.46, and I expect them to win, but Scotland's 12.25 price suggests the market expects a mismatch that the group standings don't fully support.
+Scotland took three points from a win over Haiti and showed defensive discipline in the loss to Morocco.
+This is a decisive group fixture, and those rarely follow the cleanest script.
 Keep reading to see where the edges sit.

 I'll start with what the odds already tell us: Brazil should win this.
-They're first in the group, they carry tournament pedigree, and the 1.47 away price reflects a clear quality gap that nobody with eyes would dispute.
-Scotland at 6.69 and the draw at 4.68 are priced for a mismatch, and in pure talent terms that's fair.
-What I want to figure out is whether that price leaves room once you layer in context, motivation, and the specific dynamics of a third group match where both sides will be chasing something.
+They're top of the group with four points, they carry tournament pedigree, and the 1.46 away price reflects a quality gap that nobody with eyes would dispute.
+Scotland at 12.25 and the draw at 5.7 are priced for a significant gulf, and in pure talent terms that's fair.
+What I want to figure out is whether that price leaves room once you layer in Scotland's actual tournament form, Brazil's defensive record so far, and the specific dynamics of a third group match where both sides will be chasing something.

 Brazil's path to controlling this game is obvious: dominate the ball, stretch Scotland's defensive block, and wait for the moment when concentration or fitness dips.
-They don't need to chase goals early, and that patience is usually their strength.
-The risk, though, is that patience can turn into complacency, especially if Scotland stay compact and deny space in behind.
-World Cup group stages are littered with matches where the better team won but conceded a goal they didn't need to, and that's the edge I'm leaning into here.
-Scotland are fourth in the group with nothing in the bank, which means they can't sit deep for ninety minutes and hope.
+They beat Haiti 3-0 and drew 1-1 with Morocco, showing they can put teams away but also that they're not impenetrable when opponents commit forward.
+The risk is that patience can turn into complacency, especially if Scotland stay compact and deny space in behind.
+Scotland's tournament has been mixed-one win over Haiti, one narrow loss to Morocco-but they've shown they can defend with discipline and hit teams on the break.
+They're third in the group with three points, which means they can't sit deep for ninety minutes and hope.
 They'll have to commit bodies forward at some stage, and when they do, they'll create at least one genuine chance.
-Whether they take it is another question, but the 2.00 on both teams to score feels more generous than it should given the game state.
+Whether they take it is another question, but the 2.4 on both teams to score feels more generous than it should given the game state.

 Scotland